-Former Tulsa All-American Ryan Pore is in his first season as an assistant coach with the Golden Hurricane.
+Former Tulsa All-American Ryan Pore is in his third season as an assistant coach with the Golden Hurricane.

 Pore returned to Tulsa after playing professionally for seven years, including time with the Portland Timbers, which competed in the USSF D-2 Pro League & USL First Division (2009-10) and was a Major League Soccer expansion team in 2011.
 At Portland, Pore tallied 25 goals in 52 games with the Timbers prior to the MLS expansion and played in eight games following the expansion.
 He also competed in 11 games and had seven goals with the Montreal Impact while on loan from Portland.
 Before that, Pore played for the MLS Kansas City Wizards, where he was drafted in the second round (16th overall pick) in the 2005 Major League Soccer SuperDraft, for four years.
 He scored three goals in 58 games with the Wizards.